nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   ## Timming

   - Mixing sylgard and filling cartidg barrel: ~ 30 mins
+  - Mixing, filling syringe ~ 10 mins
-  - Mixing, filling syringe, degassing (removing air bubbles), mounting syringe on robot: ~ 10 mins
+  - Degassing (removing air bubbles), mounting syringe on robot ~ 10 mins
   - Calibration and pruging time: ~ 10 mins
   - Potting Time
   * 1 pass ~ 3.5 mins and Total time for a single module ~ 15 mins
   * 2 passes ~ 7 mins on a pad.
 Total time for four pads ~ 30 mins

   - Useful Pot life from time of mix ~ 90 mins
   - Curing time at room temperuture ~ 8 hrs
   - Curing time in oven at 60˚C ~ 30 mins and at 50˚C ~ ?